oracle-livelabs/security/data-safe/mask-sensitive-data/mask-sensitive-data.md

 ## Task 1: Grant the Data Masking role on your target database

-To use the Data Masking feature with **Autonomous Database on Shared Infrastructure with secure access from everywhere**, you must first grant the Data Masking role to the Oracle Data Safe pre-seeded service account on the database.
+To use the Data Masking feature with **Oracle Autonomous Database Serverless with secure access from everywhere**, you must first grant the Data Masking role to the Oracle Data Safe pre-seeded service account on the database.
 If you are using a different kind of target database, please refer to the _Administering Oracle Data Safe_ guide for instructions on how to grant the required roles.

 1. Access the SQL worksheet in Database Actions.
 If your session has expired, sign in again as the `ADMIN` user.
 Clear the worksheet and the **Script Output** tab.